Tremontaine/simple-text-expander/README.md

 | `%CLIPBOARD%` | Current clipboard content |
 | `%CURSOR%` | Where cursor should be placed after expansion |

+### Backup & Restore

+To safeguard your snippets or transfer them to another computer:

+1. Click the Text Expander icon in your Chrome toolbar
+2. Click "Backup & Restore" in the bottom menu
+3. In the dialog that appears:
+   - **Export**: Copy the displayed JSON text and save it to a file
+   - **Import**: Paste previously exported JSON data and click "Import Snippets"

+You can also access this functionality from the Settings page.

 ### Customization

 Access the settings page by clicking the gear icon in the extension popup or by right-clicking the extension icon and selecting "Options".
 You can:

 1. Enable/disable text expansion
-2. Enable/disable notifications
-3. Change the trigger character (default is `:`)
+2. Change the trigger character (default is `:`)

 ## Development